keonakhon/service-user/README.md

 ## Service User: Login with Facebook

-This was a project that I attempted to implement in 2020 for my side project, involving the handling of errors as described in the article which focused on the implementation on the Frontend https://productionreadygraphql.com/2020-08-01-guide-to-graphql-errors
+This was a project that I attempted to implement in 2020 for my side project.
+I followed the error handler from this blog, which focused on the implementation on the Frontend.
+You can find it at https://productionreadygraphql.com/2020-08-01-guide-to-graphql-errors.
+However, this repository only focuses on the implementation on the Backend side.

 Tech Stack: